 Where you will get something similar to the following:

-The automatic bind mounting of your HPC home directory into Singularity containers can result in the unexpected sharing of things like executables and libraries between the host and Singularity container.
+The automatic bind mounting of your HPC home directory into Apptainer containers can result in the unexpected sharing of things like executables and libraries between the host and Apptainer container.

-Unintended behaviour may occur with Singularity on the HPC system due to the presence of:
+Unintended behaviour may occur with Apptainer on the HPC system due to the presence of:

 Shell initialisation files e.g.